Philip A. Klinkner, Chair

 211F Politics in China.

 Decline of Confucian China and problems of recreating political order.
 Topics include rise of the Communist Party, political organization and policy in the People’s Republic, role of ideology, foreign relations, the politics of modernization and China’s increasing integration into the world economy.
 Prerequisite, 112 or 114.
-Wang.
+Rasmussen.

 213F Politics in Russia.